The American CLOUD Act – Thank you so much for the free advertisement

 Implications of the CLOUD Act for the users of a cloud service

 Once more, there is enough reason to believe and fear that data, stored in a cloud, is being accessed by a third party for no apparent reason.
 The new aspect of this fear is that it is neither hackers or the misfortune of an individual’s human error that we need to be afraid of (well, not more than usually), but it is the U.S. law enforcement, courts, and government agencies.

 What’s especially remarkable about the CLOUD Act is the fact that it is specifically prohibited for cloud providers to inform their users of any government authority request to access their data.

-says, Daniel Arthursson, CEO of CloudMe.
-CloudMe is a true European cloud storage service and one of over 30 providers we, at Boxcryptor support natively.
+CloudMe is a truely European cloud storage service and one of over 30 providers we at Boxcryptor support natively.